mapster/WeightyBeer/weighthub/Readme.md

 Node.js script that listens for sensor value changes, quantizes and aggregates them, and then publishes those values to the weightHub store.

-Weighthub supports the following databases and can be configured to use any of them as both sensor reading source and storage of weight data.
+Weighthub supports the following databases and can be configured to use any of them as sensor reading source, action source and storage of weight data.
 * Redis
 * Firebase

+## Actions
+Actions are messages that trigger events in WeightHub.
+The only that currently exists is `calibrate` which can set the `empty`, `zero` or `full` fields of a weight entry.
+These fields are used to calculate the `percent` field (remaining beer).

 ## Configuration